NestorDR/netCore6LearningWPF/LearningWPF/Migrations/README.md

-﻿# Create the learningWPF database by implementing Migrations
+﻿# Create the learningWPF database

+## Implementing Migrations

 In VS 2022 follow this menu sequence